clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - code in middleware is run for every request with `matcher` property that allows filtering of the requests
 - value can also be an array (to filter multiple routes) etc.
 - MATCHER NOTES: [https://nextjs.org/docs/app/building-your-application/routing/middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware)
+- The first argument (/home) is the relative path to which the redirect points.
+- The second argument (request.url) is the current URL of the request, used as the base URL for resolving the relative path.
+- Together, they construct the full URL (request.url + '/home') that the client will be redirected to.

 ### config